 When blinked, the eyelids help spread tears evenly over the surface of the eye.
 Tears consist of a salty fluid that continuously bathes the surface of the eye to keep it moist and transfers oxygen and nutrients to the cornea, which lacks the blood vessels that supply these substances to other tissues.
 When closed, the eyelids help trap the moisture against the surface of the eye.
 Small glands at the edge of the upper and lower eyelids secrete an oily substance that contributes to the tear film and keeps tears from evaporating.
 Tears keep the surface of the eye moist.
 Without such moisture, the normally transparent cornea can become dried, injured, infected, and opaque.
 Tears also trap and sweep away small particles that enter the eye.
 Moreover, tears are rich in antibodies that help prevent infection.
 The eyelids and tears protect the eye while allowing clear access to light rays entering the eye.

-The tear (lacrimal) glands, located at the top outer edge of each eye (see Where Tears Come From), produce the watery portion of tears.
+The tear (lacrimal) glands, located at the top outer edge of each eye (Fig. 1: Where Tears Come From), produce the watery portion of tears.
 Mucous glands in the conjunctiva produce mucus, which mixes with the watery portion of the tears to create a more protective tear film.
 Tears drain from each eye into the nose through one of the two nasolacrimal ducts.
 Each of these ducts has openings at the edge of the upper and lower eyelids near the nose, called the punctum.

 Last full review/revision October 2013 by James Garrity, MD